Atif-Ali-Jaedi/luxeyui/README.md

 npm i luxeyui@latest
 ```

-## What's New in v0.6.1?
+## What's New in v0.6.2?

-- **Progress**: Added support for dynamic value management with transition.
+- Added support for disabling the `checkbox-group`, `radio-group` and `button-group`.
-- **Theme**:
-  - Added common colors from [NextUI's Theme](https://nextui.org/docs/customization/colors#common-colors).
-  - Added common layout options from [NextUI's Default Layout](https://nextui.org/docs/customization/layout#default-layout).
-- **Button**: Revised the entire component and made some changes, those are highlighted below:
-  - Fixed an issue where the button's min width was being overridden by `min-w-max` class.
-  - Fixed an issue where the `radius` classes did not work properly when using the `size` classes.
+- Made the asterisk appear after the group-label in `checkbox-group` when using the `data-required` attribute.
-  - Fixed an issue where the radius of the buttons inside the button group was a bit off.
-  - Added a feature where adjacent variant borders will be collapsed.
-  - Fixed an issue where the `data-full-width` did not work for the button group.
-  - Made sure that the variants has proper colors.
-- Reduced file size using lightningcss and parcel as the bundler.
-- **Checkbox**: Remade the component and structure.
-- **Checkbox Group**: Adjusted styles according to the `Checkbox` configurations & styles.
-- **Radio**: Remade the component and structure.
+- Now the validity of the `checkbox-group` and `radio-group` is based on the `data-invalid` attribute of the group.
+- **Accordion**:
+  - Now the indicator animation of the accordion item can be disabled by setting the `data-disable-indicator-animation` attribute.
+  - Instead of changing the display property when using the `data-disable-animation` attribute, only disabling the transition effect.
+  - Now the divider after each items can be disabled by setting the `data-show-divider` attribute.
+- Now you can customize the close icon of the chip.
+- Now the ripple effect of the card will only trigger when using the `data-pressable` attribute is `true` and `data-disable-ripple` attribute is not set to `true`.
+But when clicking any clickable elements in the card won't trigger the ripple effect.

 > **Note**: For the full list of changes, visit [https://luxeyui.vercel.app/docs/changelog](https://luxeyui.vercel.app/docs/changelog).